Shaneeyb/Shaneeyb/README.md

-# Aloha everyone, I'm Shane! 👋
+# Aloha , I'm Shane! 👋

-## I'm a techie, star wars nerd, and snowboarder who ironically lives on the island on Oahu, Hawaii!!
+## I'm a techie, Star Wars nerd, and snowboarder who ironically lives on the island on Oahu, Hawaii!!

 - 🌱 I’m currently perfecting React.js/JavaScript/HTML/CSS
 - 👯 I’m looking to collaborate with other passionate people